 Emphasis is on Client Self Care – The student is taught common living and environmental stresses and to go on to grow their knowledge and identify their own during the Client Consult which may be impacting on or causing issues in the dogs health and mobility.
 The student will be taught how to give At Home Care Plans or Maintenance Sheets to help place the responsibility of care on and empower the owner.

 A Supportive, Fun Learning Environment – This is no roll on roll off course.
 You are allocated a group and you will work within the group for the duration of your practicals.
 We create a positive, social atmosphere within our community of Students, Tutors, Therapist and Visiting Owners, and Students are encouraged to bring in their own valuable experiences too.
 Your tutors are all experienced Canine Massage Therapists and also Human Bodyworkers.
-The Tutors are Natalie Lenton, Helen Clarke from 3 Counties Canine Massage in the Malvern HIlls and Cath Nicoll from DogsBody Canine Massage in Gloucester.
+The Tutors are Natalie Lenton, Cath Nicoll from DogsBody Canine Massage in Gloucester, Hannah Walker from Phoenix Canine massage Therapy in the West Midlands and Samantha Courtnell from Thinking and Feeling Canine Massage in Warwickshire.

 - Adults wanting a career change working with dogs

 - Veterinary Nurses

 - Human Massage Therapists thinking of combining their practice

 - People wanting to work with dogs

 Please do be aware that Canine Massage is a very physical job which can mean spending prolonged periods on the floor, standing at a table or handling dogs.